This post may contain affiliate links. Please read my disclosure policy.

 - In a separate mixing cup, stir together the melted coconut oil, maple syrup and vanilla extract until combined.
 Pour the coconut oil mixture into the oats mixture, and stir until evenly combined.

 - Spread the granola out evenly on the prepared baking sheet.
 Bake for 20 minutes, stirring once halfway through.
 Then remove from the oven, add the coconut, and give the mixture a good stir.
 Bake for 5 more minutes, until the granola is lightly toasted and golden.

 - Remove from the oven and transfer to a wire baking rack.
 Let cool until the granola reaches room temperature.
-Then stir in the dried fruit, and any other optional add-ins you might prefer.
+Then stir in the dried fruit, chocolate chips or any other optional add-ins you might prefer.